Anonymous-user-2026/SCD-MMPSR/README.md

 - `text_llm` or another configured description column: source text for the behavior modality
 - emotion label columns for `cmu_mosei`
 - personality label columns for `fiv2`
-- AH label columns for `bah`
+- AH (Ambivalence/Hesitancy) label columns for `bah`

+## LLM-Generated Behavior Descriptions

+The repository also contains [`pytorch_Qwen2.5-VL.py`](pytorch_Qwen2.5-VL.py), a standalone utility for generating the `text_llm` column used by the behavior modality.

+This script:

+- loads a video-language model based on Qwen2.5-VL
+- processes input videos
+- generates a short natural-language description of visible nonverbal behavior
+- writes the generated text back into a CSV column named `text_llm`

+In practice, this script can be used to augment dataset annotations with LLM-generated behavioral descriptions before training.
+Those generated descriptions can then be consumed by the `behavior` modality through `dataloader.text_description_column`.

+The script is not part of the default training entry point in [`main.py`](main.py).
+It is a preprocessing utility that should be run separately when you want to create or refresh `text_llm` annotations.

+Before running the script, update its local configuration values such as:

+- `video_dir`
+- `input_csv`
+- `output_csv`
+- `model_name`

 ## Modalities And Feature Extraction

 The system supports four modalities:

-- `face`: extracted from video frames after face detection.
+- `face`: extracted from video frames after face detection
-- `audio`: extracted from audio files.
+- `audio`: extracted from audio files
-- `text`: extracted from the `text` column.
+- `text`: extracted from the `text` column
-- `behavior`: extracted from the configured description column such as `text_llm`.
+- `behavior`: extracted from the configured description column such as `text_llm`

 Available extractor families in the current codebase include: